angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 | +1 Tasigur, the Golden Fang |                     |

-For the following parts, instead of doing a bit about standard piles such as Gush/Recall, {{Black Lotus}}, Oracle, Fluster, Wraith/second Oracle, etc., I've decided to show different puzzles on beating more challenging hate pieces and piles you can make to do that.
+For the following parts, instead of doing a bit about standard piles such as Gush/Recall, :card[Black Lotus], Oracle, Fluster, Wraith/second Oracle, etc., I've decided to show different puzzles on beating more challenging hate pieces and piles you can make to do that.